wakz1978/Amanda_Portfolio/README.md

+# Amanda Wright Portfolio

+Graduate of Macquarie University(2003) and University of New South Wales(2024) in Sydney, Australia.

 As a dedicated data analyst with a background in retail, I bring a unique perspective to data interpretation and insights.

-Graduate of Macquarie University and University of New South Wales in Sydney, Australia.

-My projects focus on SQL, Python, Tableau and Azure Synapse Analytics.
+My projects in this portfolio focus on SQL, Python, Tableau, R and Azure Synapse Analytics.

-Balancing my professional life with being a mother I understand the importance of making informed decisions that impact both work and family.

 Born in New Zealand, schooled in Hong Kong and Kobe, Japan, living in Australia since 1996, others find my perspective to be global and unique.